-Having the ability to be able to turn your mobile into a Wi-Fi hotspot can be a very useful feature, and luckily this is very easy to do on the Nexus 4 and should only take about 30 seconds to do.
+Having the ability to be able to turn your mobile into a Wi-Fi hotspot can be a very useful feature, and luckily this is very easy to do on the Nexus 4 and Nexus 5 and should only take about 30 seconds to do.
 Below you can see the simple steps to take to enable the built-in feature as well as a step-by-step walkthrough.
 I am using a Nexus 4 (bought via the Play Store) using Jelly Bean 4.2.1.
 I have also tested this on the Nexus 5 running KitKat 4.4, in which the steps are the same

 Settings>Data usage (More)>Tethering & portable hotspot>Set up Wi-Fi hotspot